-You will enjoy Lumen Café if you prefer to avoid the heavily-touristed streets of the Jewish Quarter, but still get a cup of specialty coffee or craft beer in a hip neighborhood.
-With egg-based breakfast offerings (served until noon on weekends) and a thoughtful interior design featuring concrete and wood finishes, Lumen Café is more than your average neighborhood café.
+Head to Lumen Café if you'd like to avoid the tourist-heavy streets of the Jewish Quarter, but still get a cup of specialty coffee or craft beer in a hip neighborhood.
+With egg-based breakfast dishes (served until noon), a full-service kitchen, and a sleek contemporary interior featuring concrete and wood finishes, Lumen Café is more than your average neighborhood café.
 But it's the patrons, artists and neighborhood bohemians, who give a soul to the place.

-Don't confuse the two Lumens - there's a smaller location around the block from here and operating under the same name, but this one (Horánszky Street) is where most of the action is.
+There are two Lumens - there's a smaller location around the block from here and operating under the same name - but this (Horánszky Street) is where most of the action is.